 We found the uncoated aluminum and stainless steel pans to scratch, as stated by the manufacturers, but some scratch more easily than others.
 The New Star Food Service Aluminum Half Size pan scratches the easiest from normal use with metal spatulas, while the Nordic Ware Naturals Big pan shows the least amount of scratches.
 While scratching on an uncoated aluminum or stainless steel pan does not affect its performance, it does affect its aesthetics, which some buyers may take into consideration.

 Some of the baking sheets we tested were sold individually, while others were sold in sets of two or three, and some even included cooling racks and silicone baking mats.
 In determining the value of a baking sheet, we considered how well it baked and roasted, if foods were evenly cooked, if there was charring on vegetables or proteins, or dark bottoms on cookies and biscuits.
 Next, we considered how well it cleaned and how easy it was to handle.
-Next, we looked at its performance to the other pans in our review, all of which fell within a relatively small price range.
+We looked at each pan's performance compared to the other pans in our review, all of which fell within a relatively small price range.

 The Wilton Recipe Right Non-Stick 9 x 13-Inch pan is a great value.
 It bakes cakes to perfection and is easy to clean up, and can serve double duty to roast vegetables.
 It also includes a plastic lid to keep your cake moist days after it was made.

 The French Pantry Baking Gift Set performed best in our baking tests and roasts fairly well.
 If you're looking for a dedicated baking pan that bakes consistently and evenly, this pan is a great value.
 It includes a cooking rack and a silicone baking mat, which are very useful and of nice quality.